 - Real estate agent commissions.
 You, as the seller, will likely be paying the entire 5% - 6% commission, to be split between the buyer's agent and yours.
 For ways to reduce this figure, see Nolo's article Negotiate the Agent's Commission When Selling Your House.

 - Other closing costs or credits to the buyer.
 You might have agreed -- based on local tradition or buyer negotiation -- to pay various of the standard costs associated with closing the deal, such as fees for the escrow company; the mortgage and home appraisal; recording and transfer of the property; homeowners' and title insurance; and more.
-With the market down, some buyers are asking sellers to pay all of the closing costs, which typically add up to 2% to 4% of the selling price.
+If your local real estate market is sluggish, buyers may also ask you to pay all or a hefty portion of the closing costs, which typically add up to 2% to 4% of the selling price.

 - Transfer tax.
 Your city or state may require you to pay transfer taxes, as a small percentage of the sale price.